 Khowarib Schlucht - Sweat, Dust and Beer.

 The Khowarib is a narrow gorge in the upper Hoanib River.
 You will experience spectacular rock formations towering high above the river floor.
 This area is known for its Desert Elephants, game and makes for great birding.
 We will navigate through the upper Hoanib and the Ombonde river making way to the Beesvlakte where deep tracks and extreme dust await on us.
-We will have opportunity to refuel at Sesfontein, if fuel is available.
-You can only pay for your fuel with cash, no cards.
+This is an excellent day spending time among very big Anna-Trees.

 Wild Camping Beesvlakte.

 Breakfast and break-up camp.
-We will cross the Food and Veterinary Gate making way to Kamanjab.
-Opportunity for a quick shopping and fuel if we could not refill at Sesfontein.
+We will cross the Food and Veterinary Gate making way to Kamanjab where we will re-fuel and have an opportunity for a quick shopping stop at the local shop.

 From here we make way to the Huab River.
 This is a truly exceptional river trail for any fit experienced rider who is up for a challenge.
 Where else can one expect to see elephant, giraffe in a desert habitat?
 The trail will take most of the day making way down the river.